 We live in a country where depression or mental illness is still considered as a fancy term for sadness or feeling a little low.
 While we as a country and society have already come a long way from the time when mental illness was deemed to be crazy, there is no doubt that we still have to cover miles to change and accept the same.
 It may be counter-intuitive, but it’s real.
 Anyway, depression in normal people is still acceptable but when it comes to celebrities it’s quite surprising!!!

 We cheer when we see our favorite celebrities on the big screen.
 We Admire them, Idolize them.
 They seem to have it all that would make others envious — a fit body, name, position, fame, adoring fans everywhere, and a lifestyle most dream about.
-It’s very hard to believe even they could have depression.
+It’s very hard to believe that even they could have depression.
 After all, they have everything that a person wants.
 Then, what could be the reason to get depressed…

 Well, Let’s Talk About Depression First!